thecodersclub-mce/quiztopia/README.md

 * **C Programming Series Content (Homepage - `index.html`)**:
     * **Structured Weekly Content**: Navigate through C programming content organized by weeks.
     * **Daily Learning Modules**: Each week breaks down into daily sections (Monday, Tuesday, etc.), offering focused learning.
+    * **Dynamic Content Access**: Weeks and individual days can be configured to display content as **blurred and jumbled text** if they are disabled (e.g., "Coming Soon" or "Access Closed").
+This provides a clear visual cue while allowing users to still click the navigation buttons.
     * **Responsive Tab Navigation**: Week and day selection buttons are fully responsive, gracefully adapting to different screen sizes and maintaining a consistent, sleek appearance on both desktop and mobile devices.
     * **Code Snippets & Examples**: Content includes clearly formatted code blocks for hands-on learning.